huy/maven-quickstart/README.md

 Maven is driven by `pom.xml` file.
 POM file specifies how goals are bound to each phase.
 A plugin may also specify default binding (using `@phase` notation) for it goals.
 See [http://maven.apache.org/pom.html].

 POM stands for Project Object Model.
 POM can be inherited.
 A child POM inherits all setting from its parent then enrich or override certain behavior following the same OOP paradigm.
 The effective POM can be showed using

-    mvn org.apache.maven.plugins:maven-help-plugin:2.2:effective-pom
+    mvn help:effective-pom

 If a project uses libraries, they should be specified as project dependencies with version and repository from which maven downloads when needed

 **plugin**